A Chocolate-Lover's Guide To A Healthy Easter Weekend

 By the Wild Women On Top team

 Ooooh Easter.
 One of the only times it’s considered socially acceptable to eat chocolate for breakfast… our kind of holiday.
-However, like any holiday centred around eating not-so-nourishing treats, the Easter weekend can leave us feeling less than our best – lethargic and so full of buttered hot cross buns we can’t move.
+However, like any holiday centered around eating not-so-nourishing treats, the Easter weekend can leave us feeling less than our best – lethargic and so full of buttered hot cross buns we can’t move.

 So how do we avoid feeling flat and fatigued while still enjoying the gorgeous traditions of Easter?
 Here are our tips…